 - a) Complete a demand payment in FACTS using "other approved" payment type with a notation in the comment section stating, "State Paid Kinship Care Placement Payment".
-(Homefinding staff will be required to add State Paid Kinship/Relative to the services list in the Service/Admin screen in the provider record in order for the option of "other approved" to be enabled.) - third (3rd) working day of the month following the month the child came into placement.
+(Homefinding staff will be required to add State Paid Kinship/Relative to the services list in the Service/Admin screen in the provider record in order for the option of "other approved" to be enabled.) - b) The child's worker will complete the demand payment by the third (3rd) working day of the month following the month the child came into placement.
 Example: If a child was placed in August, the child's worker will make the payment for the month of August by the third (3rd) working day of September. - c) If the child is not placed in the kinship home for the entire month, workers will need to pro-rate the payment based on the daily rate as listed above.